farahzak/Ipsos-Market-Research-Simulation/README.md

   ![QA Testing Screenshot](https://github.com/farahzak/Ipsos-Market-Research-Simulation/raw/main/screenshots/qa_testing.png)

 ---

 ### **3. Collaboration with Internal Teams**
+A research analyst role requires effective collaboration with multiple teams to ensure seamless execution of a research project.
+In this simulation, I worked on structuring internal communication as if I were working with data processing and QA teams.

+One of the key exchanges involved ensuring that the survey data was structured properly for analysis.
+I simulated email discussions with the "data team" to confirm the expected formats for categorical, numerical, and open-ended responses.
+I also engaged in troubleshooting a skip logic error that could have resulted in respondents skipping key questions.

+This phase helped me practice structuring professional communication and documenting issues in a way that internal teams can quickly understand and resolve.

 - Simulated communication with data processing and QA teams to ensure survey readiness.
 - Mock emails were exchanged to address technical implementation and data structuring.
 - **[View Collaboration Log (PDF)](https://github.com/farahzak/Ipsos-Market-Research-Simulation/raw/main/collaboration_log.pdf)**